Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 HTTP (KDDCUP99) 3 0.9997 0.93 0.994 0.38 Standard IF higher

-The parity checks were also important:
+The parity checks were as important as the headline comparisons:

 • My standard IF results closely match the original Liu et al. paper.